Pistonite/codump/README.md

 ### Nested Components
 Nested children are parsed from the body lines (lines between outer comments) like so:

-1. Determine the indentation by finding the first indented line
+1. Determine the indentation by finding the first indented line.
+Only indentation by spaces or tabs are accepted.
 2. Unindent the body lines.
 Remove the lines that are not indented.
 3. Parse the result like a regular component